-For the fashionable city residents among us, there’s only one calendar date in London worth making a note of: London Fashion Week 2023.
-And it just so happens that the first of its bi-annual events will take place this weekend.
+For the fashionable city residents among us, there’s only one calendar date in London worth making a note of: London Fashion Week 2024.
+And it just so happens that the first of its bi-annual events which will take place this weekend celebrating its 40th anniversary!

 So, what is London Fashion Week?

 London Fashion Week happens bi-annually (once in February and once in September), and if you’re local to 180 Strand, Somerset House or Soho, you’ll likely know it as the time of year that extravagantly dressed fashionistas arrive in herds to 1) be photographed and 2) check out the latest runway trends.

 The event is primarily for people working in the industry and sees a large array of esteemed British designers showcase their latest collections for the following season.
 It’s here that fashion journalists and photographers report on the collections and analyse upcoming trends, which we normal folk then see online and in magazines.

 In addition to the big glossies, buyers (from stores such as Harvey Nichols and Selfridges) and celebrities are usually in attendance, too, selecting the styles they’d like to stock (or if they’re a celebrity, wear) next season.

 London Fashion Week also sets the tone for what we see the following season in stores (which, for this event, will be Autumn / Winter 2024), when high street brands take inspiration for their own ranges and create watered-down lines that are more suitable (and price-appropriate) for day-to-day styles and regular consumers.

 London Fashion Week takes place between 16th-20th September 2024 – before the industry flocks to Milan for Italy’s version of the key calendar event.

 Where is London Fashion Week taking place in 2024?